agama-project/agama/PACKAGING.md

 [obs_integration.md](doc/obs_integration.md) file.

 The process to build each package is slightly different depending on the technology we are using.
-While the Ruby-based one (`rubygem-agama-yast`) is built as any other YaST package, Agama server (`agama`), the CLI (`agama-cli`), and the web UI (`agama-web-ui`) rely on [OBS source services](https://openbuildservice.org/help/manuals/obs-user-guide/cha.obs.source_service.html).
+While the Ruby-based one (`rubygem-agama-yast`) is built as any other YaST package, the Agama server (`agama`), the CLI (`agama-cli`), and the web UI (`agama-web-ui`) rely on [OBS source services](https://openbuildservice.org/help/manuals/obs-user-guide/cha.obs.source_service.html).